Pforzheimer House: Dispute with Adams House on dining access (Pforzheimer–Adams War)

 Adams House gained the element of surprise when students blanketed "O-Ho" with the Declaration of War overnight.
 Adams House declared that it was in possession of the Pforzheimer "Pf", and would henceforth be known as Pfadams House.
 The "Adams House" sign above C-Entry was actually changed at this time.
 The next day, when Pforzheimer students awoke, they discovered that every "Pf" in their dormitory had been "stolen" (covered with masking tape).
-A week of pranks followed, the most extensive of which occurred when Pforzheimer residents forged notices from the Freshman dorms, informing all freshmen that Annenberg Hall was closed, and to go to the Adams dining hall for Sunday brunch.
-Enterprising people from Pfoho (Andy and Aric) then made a bold, daytime raid, stealing the gong that had begun the whole affair in a covertable, and cleverly closed the gates of C-Entry (which contains the dining hall at the center of the controversy) with a bike lock at lunch hour one day, creating chaos.
-Adams residents, including both Masters, took to reading the declaration of war over the "Orzheimer" call boxes, which someone managed to get the number to, during lunch and dinner.
+A week of pranks followed, the most extensive of which occurred when Pforzheimer residents forged notices from the freshman dorms, informing all freshmen that Annenberg Hall was closed, and to go to the Adams dining hall for Sunday brunch.
+Students from Pforzheimer House (Andy and Aric) made a bold, daytime raid, stealing the gong and closing the gates leading to the Adams dining hall with a bike lock at lunch hour one day, creating chaos.
+Adams residents, including both Masters, took to reading the declaration of war over the "Orzheimer" call boxes during lunch and dinner.

 To settle this war, Adams and Pforzheimer House agreed to a binding field day competition, including a football game, a tug-of-war, and a fifteen-minute musical theatre competition.
-A Pfoho win would result in a return to "Adams" from "Pfadams", the return of the gong, and would grant Pfoho residents dining hall privileges at Adams House.
-An Adams win would result in a return of the gong, continued use of "Pfadams House" with Pfoho becoming "Orzheimer House", though Adams generously offered to supply the rival library with a copy of "Hooked on Phonics."
+A Pforzheimer win would result in a return to "Adams" from "Pfadams", the return of the gong, and would grant Pforzheimer House residents dining hall privileges at Adams House.
+An Adams win would result in a return of the gong, continued use of "Pfadams House" with Pforzheimer House becoming "Orzheimer House", though Adams generously offered to supply the rival library with a copy of "Hooked on Phonics."
 An Adams win would also grant the Pfoho "colonists" dining hall privileges at Adams House.
-Led by Masters McCarthy, presiding over the event in full academic regalia, Pforzheimer House secured a resounding victory (trouncing Adams in the football and tug-of-war and putting up a brave but wholly inadequate showing in the musico-theatrical segment) and Adams accordingly agreed to provide its residents with ID stickers granting them access to the Adams dining hall, an arrangement that stands to this day.
+Led by Masters McCarthy, presiding over the event in full academic regalia, Pforzheimer House secured a resounding victory (trouncing Adams in the football and tug-of-war and putting up a brave but wholly inadequate showing in the musico-theatrical segment), and Adams accordingly agreed to provide its residents with ID stickers granting them access to the Adams dining hall, an arrangement that stands to this day.